 Birth Workers, Magic, Money, Judgement, Community And More

-I have set up a donation based Freebirth and Emergency Childbirth Support Group UK.
+I have set up a course in a group, Freebirth and Emergency Childbirth Support Group UK.
 I set it up in response to the number of freebirth queries I have had, it also supports women who want to know what to do if they birth their babies at home, a birth before arrival or BBA, by accident, following guidance to stay home as long as possible, fear of being separated from their partners, no childcare and more.

-In this group some members have paid, those who cannot afford the joining fee have not, no questions asked (well lots of questions are asked to get in, in order to protect the members, but not about finances), it works on TRUST.
+In my course in a group some members have paid, those who cannot afford the joining fee have not, no questions asked (well lots of questions are asked to get in, in order to protect the members, but not about finances), it works on TRUST.

 Online criticism and bullying of doulas and birth workers, by other birth workers, for working, or having different views to the mainstream (or alternative) should stop, it should never have started, these times are bringing out the best of people and the worst of people and the cracks are showing, with peoples true colours shining through.
 As Jenny Wren, Doula, said to me the other day, “Women will remember who was there for them in these times”.